SherriWinslow/Portfolio/README.md

 I would like to express my appreciation to the Instructors, TAs and my Tutor at UConn Coding BootCamp.

 ## License
-For learning purposes and Portfolio use.
+For Portfolio and Educational use only.
+No outside changes allowed to this file.